rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 I think this is not optimal in long term.
 This bias creates groups with a narrow pool of experience and expertise.

-I have to consider myself as a cookie cutter too.
+I have to consider myself a cookie cutter too.
 The choices I made in the code I design can be biased by my recent work.

 **Summary**